User Interface Overview

 Themes

 You can switch between light and dark themes in the CMS interface.
-The theme can be changed from the user menu.
+The theme can be changed in the application settings.
 By default, it follows your system preference.

 More appearance options will be added in future releases.
 Stay tuned!